goranefbl/react-zendesk-chat/README.md

 # React Zen Desk Component

 A handy ReactJS component to be used for loading ZenDesk Chat into your website or web app.
+SSR supported.
+If you are using your own button to start a chat, script wont run until then, which helps with speed performance, especially Lighthouse.

 ## Install